 In experimental settings, the true underlying biophysical dynamics of a neuron are rarely known with certainty.
 To evaluate the robustness of our approach under such model misspecification, we conducted experiments where the ground truth and inference models differ in their ion channel composition and dynamics.
 The detailed experimental setup and additional figures can be found in Appendix \ref{Appendix: robustness}.

-\paragraph{Omitted Ion Channels} In our first experiment, we generated synthetic data from a single-compartment neuron model containing both classical Hodgkin–Huxley (HH) channels and two additional conductances: an M-type potassium current and a calcium current.
+\paragraph{Omitted Ion Channels} In our first experiment, we generated synthetic data from a single-branch cell containing both classical HH channels and two additional conductances: an M-type potassium current and a calcium current.
 During inference, we deliberately used a simplified model containing only the HH channels, omitting the additional ones (\cref{fig:3_misspec}A).